indunilasanka/money-transfer-service/README.md

 * cd /project_location/project_folder
 * ./gradlew shadowJar
 * cd build/libs
-* java -jar MoneyTransferService-1.0.0-all.jar  Application will up and run on port 8000
+* java -jar MoneyTransferService-1.0.0-all.jar  -> Then application will up and run on port 8000
+* ./gradlew test  -> execute unit tests

 #### How to test ####